wjwoodson/minecraft-vuln-mgt/README.md

+### Deprecation Notice
+This repository is not maintained and scripts + world files will likely _not_ work with recent mincraft releases.

 # Minecraft Network Defense
 Educational 2-4 player minecraft scenario focusing on vulnerability management - identification, prioritization, triage.
 At the end of each round players can be scored on performance.